A platform for water and development

 Latin America and the Caribbean have made good, but insufficient, progress in terms of access to water and sanitation over the last two decades, measured by the achievement of the Millennium Development Goals (MDGs).
 Today, more than 110 million people in the region lack of adequate sanitation solutions and more than 30 million lack of access to safe water.
 In factual terms, the situation of water and sanitation services in LAC is more critical than what MDGs achievements showed.
 The goals for the new and ambitious Sustainable Development Goals (SDGs) impose a great challenge on governments, water and sanitation utilities and the community.

-IWA Development Award for Water Research 2017 WINNER
+2017 IWA Water and Development Award – Research

 Water security for sustainable growth